 In the first phase, large machinery and equipment is used to clear the vegetation.
 During the second phase, cleared vegetation is typically chipped and spread across the land as mulch for the soil.

 A pipeline is installed using three primary methods of construction: open-trench construction, boring and horizontal directional drilling (HDD).

 Open-trench construction is the most common method of installing pipe.
-Open-trench excavation consists of digging down to the required depth, laying the pipe, and then backfilling the trench, following an appropriate restoration plan for replacing the subsoil and top soil.
+Open-trench excavation consists of digging down to the required depth, laying the pipe, and then backfilling the trench, followed by an appropriate restoration plan for replacing the subsoil and top soil.

 Boring is most commonly used to install pipe underneath an obstacle such as a roadway to avoid damage to the surface or impact traffic.
 Pipe is drilled in a straight line, typically between 80 and 120 feet long, underneath the obstacle and tied into the pipe being laid in open trenches on each side.

-Horizontal directional drilling (HDD) allows the pipe to be installed at depths of 35 feet or more.
-HDDs are commonly used to pass underneath an ecologically sensitive area, such as a body of water.
+Horizontal directional drilling (HDD) allows the pipe to be installed at greater depths than boring and open-trench methods.
+HDDs are commonly used to pass underneath ecologically sensitive areas when appropriate, such as a body of water.

 Following completion of construction activities, the right of way will be restored as close as reasonably possible to its original state.
-Right-of-way agreements with property owners vary, but this may include efforts such as re-seeding the soil or repairs to fencing.
-The right of way will be maintained to support any operations, land and aerial inspections, repairs or maintenance on the pipeline.
+Agreements with property owners vary and may include provisions for re-seeding the soil or repairing fencing.
+The right of way will continue to be maintained for the lifespan of the pipeline.

 Safety and Community Concerns

-Safety is one of our core values, and we take a number of measures to address the safety of our workers and the community during construction activities and pipeline operations.
-We conduct tailgate safety briefings, utilize appropriate personal protective equipment and restrict access to active work areas as part of our commitment to the safety of the public, the environment and our employees.
+Safety is one of our core values, and we take a number of measures to address the safety of our workers and the community during construction and maintenance activities.
+We adhere to numerous safety protocols, utilize appropriate personal protective equipment and restrict access to active work areas as part of our commitment to the safety of the public, the environment and our employees.